CrashOverride1987/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
-2. What does `bcryptjs` do to help us store passwords in a secure manner?
+2. What does `bcryptjs` do to help us store passwords in a secure manner? it hashes the password
-3. How are unit tests different from integration and end-to-end testing?
+3. How are unit tests different from integration and end-to-end testing? length and complexity
 4. How does _Test Driven Development_ change the way we write applications and tests?
+You write the tests first, then write the code to make the tests pass.